JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 **Resignation** The object contains String attribute containing the Client id relating to the resigning player as a String and a ClientMessageToServer constant of 'RESIGN'.

-**Exiting the game** When a client closes their GUI, this results in a message being sent from that client to the server, which sends a message to the other client to get it to shut down.
-In this instance, the client with the window being closed sends a message to the server, using a ClientMessageToServer object with a ClientMessageToServer constant of 'EXITING_DUE_TO_GUI_CLOSE', and the client id as a String.

 Messages are converted to JSON, and then sent to the server using the ClientMessageDispatchService class.

 ## B. Server sending messages